 — Look, if I could un-lolify Veronica, she’d be my pick.
 Jade seems cool, but maybe too cool.
 She can seem a bit too aloof from time to time.
 Serena is your boring, typical maiden of purity.
 Yawn.
 On the other hand, I always like sassy girls who can blow stuff up with a snap of her fingers.

 — I do think they pretty much nailed the rest of the cast.
 Erik is your typical thief, so he’s not all that exciting.
 Still, for the longest time, I thought he might somewhat betray the hero, but it never happens.
 Good for him, I suppose.
-Anyways, Sylvando is such a precous boy, and even though I wasn’t too thrilled with Henrik at first, I warmed to him eventually.
+Anyways, Sylvando is such a precious boy, and even though I wasn’t too thrilled with Henrik at first, I warmed up to him eventually.
 He especially excels in his interactions with Sylvando.
 This is what I’m talking about, though.
 What makes DQXI so endearing is that your party truly feels like a tight-knit group of friends.
 They help each other grow throughout the journey.
-Plus, you can pretty much pause at any point during the main story to chat with every member of your team and they’ll have some new commentary to offer.
-It makes them feel truly like a family.
+Plus, you can pretty much pause at any point during the main story in order to chat with every member of your team and they’ll have some new commentary to offer.
+It makes them feel truly like living, breathing characters.

 — So at one point in the story, you save the world but it’s kind of a World of Ruin deal.
 Sure, Mordegon’s dead, but he still spent the last few months fucking the world over while you were in… a coma, I guess?
 Anyways, tons of people have lost their lives, there are cities literally in ruins, and most of all, precious Veronica is dead.
 Look, this isn’t good enough, says the hero.
 I want it all.
 This is my game, so I want the perfect ending.
 So he goes back in time and basically achieves the best possible ending.
 No dead world tree!
 No ruined cities!
 No dead Veronica!
 No dead Miche…lle?